raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 abs(target_temp - current_temp)
 ```

++ Create a variable called `tolerance` - this is how close the current temperature will have to be to the target temperature for the lock to be unlocked.
+You can set the tolerance as `0.1` to begin with, and adjust it if you want to make the lock easier or harder to unlock.

+**Note:** If you are using the Sense HAT emulator you will need to set the tolerance to `1` because it is not possible to simulate temperature changes with sufficient precision.
+However, this means that you will also have to change your range of `temp_diffs` because if a diff is chosen that is less than 1, your box will instantly unlock!

-+ Create a `while` loop that runs while the difference between the current temperature and the target temperature is larger than 0.1.
++ Create a `while` loop that runs while the difference between the current temperature and the target temperature is larger than the tolerance.
 Put the code you wrote to display the colours in the while loop by **indenting** it.

 [[[generic-python-while-counter]]]